hellbox/srob-migration/content/reviews/what-she-thought-but-did-say.md

-name = "What she thought, but did say" title = "What she thought, but did say" dek = "At the end of National Poetry Month, one writer looks back at a book he never fully walked away from. " facebookauto = "Some love for Seattle's own Heather McHugh today, starting with a look back at her well-loved collection \"Hinge & Sign\"." twitterauto = "Some love for @heathermchugh on the site today, starting with a look at her well-loved collection \"Hinge & Sign\"." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/hinge-&-sign-poems-1968-1993.md"]
+name = "What she thought, but did say" title = "What she thought, but did say" dek = "At the end of National Poetry Month, one writer looks back at a book he never fully walked away from. " type = "Review"facebookauto = "Some love for Seattle's own Heather McHugh today, starting with a look back at her well-loved collection \"Hinge & Sign\"." twitterauto = "Some love for @heathermchugh on the site today, starting with a look at her well-loved collection \"Hinge & Sign\"." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/hinge-&-sign-poems-1968-1993.md"]